phenocare/fibers/content/_index.md

 The researcher will arrange a convenient date with you, usually on Monday to Friday.
 However, on occasion, we may be able to schedule the clinic on Saturday as well.

 ### 6. Is there any reimbursement for my time and travel cost?
 You will receive $1.2 per 10km and the parking fees for the day.
-If you use the public transport, we will cover your bus or train fares.
+If you use public transport, we will cover your bus or train fares.
 Additionally, you will receive a gift voucher worth $25 for completing the screening visit and an additional $50 for completing the study clinic visit.

 ### 7. Who is funding the study?
 The study is supported by [Future Food System Cooperative Research Centre (FFS CRC)]( https://www.futurefoodsystems.com.au/project/bioactive-components-for-value-add-to-australian-artichokes/) and Murdoch University, in collaboration with [Mt Lindesay](ML.docx).